 No, costume jewelry does not come within this ban.
 An un-engaged man should not give to a girl such things as real diamonds, pearls, or mink coats.
 He must avoid anything so personal as underthings.
 A recent news picture showed an important American diplomat fastening on his daughter’s wrist a large rhinestone bracelet which, it was explained, was a “gift from one of her boy friends”.
 So, you see, gifts of costume jewelry are quite all right, even though the cost may be high.
 After all he could have sent you a spray of orchids that could have cost the same amount of money or entertained you at an equally expensive dinner.

-The Lady agrees with Miss Vanderbilt…it is always nice to have a durable gift!
+I agree with Miss Vanderbilt…it is always nice to have a durable gift!

 Best Vintage Wishes,